opsone-ch/documentation/website/index.rst

 * `context` will define the context used within your application and is also used to set some default settings (see :ref:`website-context`)
-* (optional) a `server name` when your website must listen to other hostnames than the default one (see :ref:`website_servername`)
+* (optional) a `server name` when your website must listen to other hostnames than the default one

-You can find this and all other, non-mandatory settings within this chapter:
+After creating, you can log into your newly created website by using the websites name as SSH username (see :ref:`access-ssh`).

 .. toctree::
+   :caption: Settings
    :maxdepth: 2

    name